-To get started, Jacie recommends taking a step away from what has been a “teacher centered” classroom and instead turn it toward our students, to give them opportunities to lead more and learn from one another.
+To get started, Jacie recommends taking a step away from what has been a “teacher-centered” classroom and instead turning it toward our students, to give them opportunities to lead more and learn from one another.
 When we can provide a student-centered lesson, and have students take the lead, we see the boost in creativity and collaboration.
 Providing different hands-on materials or technologies and having students exchange ideas or work through challenges together, are the types of activities and learning spaces that foster a STEM mindset.
-When we turn it over to the students, it helps them to build critical skills as they problem-solve, collaborate, brainstorm, all of which is the foundation of STEM learning.
+When we turn it over to the students, it helps them to build critical skills as they problem-solve, collaborate, and brainstorm, all of which are the foundation of STEM learning.

-It is important that all teachers, regardless of content area, help students to focus on these skills so that students are prepared for whatever lies ahead in career and college.
-It is important to embrace this mindset because we don't necessarily know what the future holds, especially when it comes to the types of career that will be available, so our students need many skills so that they are adaptable and flexible to whatever lies ahead.
+It is important that all teachers, regardless of the content area, help students focus on these skills so that students are prepared for whatever lies ahead in careers and college.
+It is important to embrace this mindset because we don't necessarily know what the future holds, especially when it comes to the types of careers that will be available, so our students need many skills so that they are adaptable and flexible to whatever lies ahead.

-How can we prepare students for the future STEM careers?
+How can we prepare students for future STEM careers?

 Jacie encourages districts to seek opportunities that enable students to see what the workplace looks like and how STEM skills are being used.
-“Work with other districts, form a consortium and ask questions like: What are the skills that are needed?
+“Work with other districts, form a consortium, and ask questions like: What are the skills that are needed?
 How can I translate those skills into my classroom instruction?”
 Do this at all levels.
-By doing this, it will help to spark some interest and curiosity for what students may want to do in the future and will also provide insight to teachers as to what they need to create in the classroom to help students develop those skills.
+Doing this will help to spark some interest and curiosity for what students may want to do in the future and will also provide insight to teachers as to what they need to create in the classroom to help students develop those skills.
 Connect students with their local community and seek to open learning experiences at a global scale too.

 Giving teachers a chance to talk with industry experts and ask questions about the skills that students need is important.
-Dialogue makes such a difference when we connect directly and exchange ideas of how we can together best prepare our students for the future.
-Real world experiences and opportunities make a difference for students and teachers.
+Dialogue makes such a difference when we connect directly and exchange ideas about how we can together best prepare our students for the future.
+Real-world experiences and opportunities make a difference for students and teachers.

 When teachers can visit other schools and classrooms, to see some of these STEM activities and ideas in action, it makes a greater impact.
-Beginning to ask questions, look at the classroom spaces, seeing and interacting in the environments, and talking to the teachers and the students, makes it a more real and a powerful learning experience.
+Beginning to ask questions, look at the classroom spaces, see and interact in the environments, and talk to the teachers and the students, makes it a more real and powerful learning experience.
 It's important that we share our stories, including our challenges, so we can all walk away with support and new ideas for our students.

 Getting started can at first feel overwhelming but there are lots of resources out there that make it easier for educators to get started in any grade level.
-Give students the chance to drive their learning, decide how to share information.
+Give students the chance to drive their learning and decide how to share information.